 This post may contain affiliate links.
 Please read our disclosure policy.

-This sautéed cabbage recipe is an incredibly flavorful low-carb side dish that’s easy to make from a handful of ingredients.
+This sautéed cabbage recipe is an incredibly flavorful side dish that’s easy to make with a handful of everyday ingredients.
+It’s golden, buttery, and irresistible!

-It’s hard for me to describe just how tasty sautéed cabbage is.
+• It’s hard for me to describe just how tasty sautéed cabbage is.
 You basically just have to try it.
 Growing up with a Czech mom, I definitely ate my fair share of cabbage when I was little.
-The lightly browned onion imparts a delicious flavor into this dish.
-And the butter and smoked paprika take it up another notch.
-Oh, and this recipe did pass my mom’s taste test. 🙂
+Oh, and this recipe did pass my mom’s taste test!

 How to make sautéed cabbage